vkotu/TtChallenge/README.md

 # TtChallenge
 #instructions to run the program

-Make sure to have Java and Git installed on your machine please note variables are case sensitive
+Make sure to have Java and Git installed on your machine.

+please note variables are case sensitive

 If input provided through command line